topleft05.jpg (18208 bytes)

 Good Friday 2004

 First, just what is a Sunday homily?
-Isnt it the same thing as a sermon”?
-To find out, click here:
+Isnt it the same thing as a sermon” To find out, click here:

 Second, how to access my homilies.

 In response to parishioners who have asked on occasion for a copy of my homily, the homily webpage provides access to my Sunday and Holyday homilies dating from September, 2001.
-Typically, I will post a homily to this webpage by the afternoon of the day I deliver the homily.
+Typically, I will post a homily to this webpage during the afternoon of the day I deliver the homily.
 To access a homily, scroll down this webpage to the date/topic you want to read and double-click on the button.
-Feel free to print out a homily or to send it to someone who you think might benefit from it.
-To access a homily, click here:
+Feel free to print out a homily or to email it to someone you believe might benefit from it.

 Please feel free to email me with your feedback.
 I appreciate receiving even the bad news, so that I might better accomplish the objectives I set out to accomplish each weekend and holyday.